Chrome plating: Advantages and disadvantages

 One of the disadvantages when the process was first introduced was that decorative customers disapproved of the color differences.
 Companies now use additives to adjust the color.
 In hard coating applications, the corrosion resistance of thicker coatings is not quite as good as it is with hexavalent chromium.
 The cost of the chemicals is greater, but this is usually offset by greater production rates and lower overhead costs.
 In general, the process must be controlled more closely than in hexavalent chromium plating, especially with respect to metallic impurities.
 This means processes that are hard to control, such as barrel plating, are much more difficult using a trivalent chromium bath.

 Divalent chromium

-Divalent chromium plating is done from liquids comprising Cr(2+) species.
-Such solutions were avoided prior to ca. 2020, because of air-sensitivity of and hydrogen evolution from aqueous Cr(2+) solutios.
-In recent years, however, it was discovered, that CrCl2 has ca. 4.0 M solubility in water at room temperature (i.e. with H2O/Cr molar ratio of ca. 14), and such liquids behave like superconcentrated electrolytes with a reduced propensity toward hydrogen evolution.
-The best quality bright deposits are produced at relatively high current density of 20 mA cm−2.
+Divalent chromium plating is done from liquids comprising Cr2+ species.
+Such solutions were avoided prior to ca. 2020, because of air-sensitivity and hydrogen evolution from aqueous Cr2+ solutions.
+In the 2020s, it was discovered that chromous chloride has ca. 4.0 M solubility in water at room temperature (i.e. with H2O:Cr molar ratio around 14:1), and such liquids behave like supersaturated electrolytes with a reduced propensity toward hydrogen evolution.
+The best quality bright deposits are produced at relatively high current density of 20 mA/cm2.